Piotr-Navalnyj/MLzoomcamp-2025-Midterm/README.md

 !!!dont forget to change "data.csv" to your real file name and directory!!!

-I want to add that my Eda is file and it can be easyli opened in visual studio code
+I want to add that my Eda is file and it can be easily opened in visual studio code

 Some additional information about this project: